lmammino/loige.co/content/posts/2021-04-11_rust-shenanigans-return-type-polymorphism/index.md

 }
 ```

-OK maybe `::<D6>()` looks a bit more like a fish...
+OK...
+Maybe `::<D6>()` looks a bit more like a fish...

-Anyhow, with this syntax, the type for the parameter `T` is not ambiguous anymore: we are explicitely saying we want a `D6`!
+Anyhow, with this syntax, the type for the parameter `T` is not ambiguous anymore: we are explicitly saying we want a `D6`!

 In reality, the turbo fish is the extended syntax for functions with generic types, except that, when we are doing an assignment with an well defined type, the Rust compiler is smart enough to infer the type of generic parameters and make our life easier.

 ## Conclusion

-This concludes our explorarion of Rust return type polymorphism.
+This concludes our exploration of Rust return type polymorphism.

 I do hope you found this topic (and this article!) as interesting as I did and feel more than welcome to let me know in the comments if you did know about this capability already.
 Are you already using it in production somewhere?
 I'd be really curious to know your use case, so please share it with me 😇

 If you want a much more polished and detailed explanation of this idea check out this brilliant blog post by [James Coglan](https://twitter.com/jcoglan) called [Generic returns in Rust](https://blog.jcoglan.com/2019/04/22/generic-returns-in-rust/).

 That's all from me now, see you in the next post! 👋

+<small>Thanks to [@AlleviTommaso](https://twitter.com/AlleviTommaso) for reviewing this article!</small>